brefphp/bref/docs/web-hosting/local-development.md

 ## Docker

 In order to run the application locally in an environment closer to production, you can use the [Bref Docker images](https://hub.docker.com/u/bref).
-For example for an HTTP application, create the following `docker-compose.yml`:
+For example, create the following `docker-compose.yml`:

 ```yaml
 version: "3.5"